-Several works consider the specifics of p2p file sharing systems regarding the user request patterns, e.g. [GDS+03] and [SGD+02].
-One interesting result is that systems where users consume multimedia content (so most file sharing systems, too) show a download-once behavior, e.g. the user almost never request the same content twice.
+Several works consider the specifics of P2P file sharing systems regarding the user request patterns, e.g., [186] and [400].
+One interesting result is that systems where users consume multimedia content (so most file sharing systems, too) show a download-once behavior, e.g., the user almost never request the same content twice.
 This leads to a different popularity distribution compared to classical client-server systems, such as web servers.

 The actual requests to the system are issued depending on offered resources, resource popularity and user's interests.
-In a simple model a user issues requests on a regular basis, e.g. each m time units.
-In a more realistic approach the users issue queries following a distribution, e.g. an exponential distribution.
+In a simple model a user issues requests on a regular basis, e.g., each m time units.
+In a more realistic approach the users issue queries following a distribution, e.g., an exponential distribution.

 For systems dealing with content (file sharing, video streaming) the skewed popularity of content can be expressed by heavy-tailed distributions of content replicas and queries.
-In real p2p systems Zipf or Zipf-Mandelbrot were found to fit the content and query distributions well [GDS+03].
+In real P2P systems Zipf or Zipf-Mandelbrot were found to fit the content and query distributions well [186].

-5 User Properties Model
+20.5 User Properties Model

-This part captures user specific properties, e.g. interests, strategy.
+This section briefly captures user specific properties, e.g., interests, strategy.
 The interests define which resources the user is interested in, this can be captured by a resource category the user is interested in and results in different request rates and targets per peer.
-Precisely, for user u it defines the interesting content $R_u \subseteq R$ as a subset of all available resources R.
+Therefore, for user u it defines the interesting content as a subset of all available resources.

 The strategy typically describes the cooperativeness of the peer, as some users are willing to contribute more resources than others.
-For this reason, altruistic users will stay online longer and offer more resources, e.g. files, to the network, while other strategic users will try to minimize their contribution.
+For this reason, altruistic users will stay online longer and offer more resources, e.g., files, to the network, while other strategic users will try to minimize their contribution.
 A model can further include malicious users who try to break the systems specification.
+There are many works dealing with the strategies of the users, such as [251].

-User properties are very specific to the used application, which we cannot discuss them here in a general way.
-Nonetheless, in most cases user properties simply influence other aspects of the user's behavior, e.g. online time, resources, and requests.
+User properties are very specific to the used application, which makes it difficult to discuss them in a general way.
+Nonetheless, in most cases user properties simply influence other aspects of the user's behavior, e.g., online time, resources, and requests.
 Thus, it is generally a good idea to model user properties on top of the churn and workload models.

-6 Use Case: Kademlia
+20.6 Use Case: Kademlia